Is being an owner-operator worth it? 8 pros and cons

 8. You need to keep your business compliant.

-Whether you run under your own authority or lease-on with a carrier, owner-operators are responsible for keeping their business compliant with regulations.
+Whether you run under your own authority or do business with a carrier, owner-operators are responsible for keeping their business compliant with regulations.

 Staying compliant means, among other things: